-This unit examines health and wellbeing, and human development in a global context.
-Students use data to investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
-Students build their understanding of health in a global context through examining changes in burden of disease over time and studying the key concepts of sustainability and human development.
-They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade and the mass movement of people.
-Area of Study 2 looks at global action to improve health and wellbeing and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the work of the World Health Organization (WHO).
-Students also investigate the role of non-government organisations and Australia's overseas aid program.
-Students evaluate the effectiveness of health initiatives and programs in a global context and reflect on their capacity to take action.
+In this unit, students examine health and human development in a global context.
+They use data to investigate health status and human development in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
+Students build their understanding of health in a global context through examining changes in health status over time and studying the key concept of sustainability.
+They consider the health implications of increased globalisation and worldwide trends relating to climate change, digital technologies, world trade, tourism, conflict and the mass movement of people.

+Students consider global action to improve health and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the priorities of the World Health Organization (WHO).
+They also investigate the role of non-government organisations and Australia's overseas aid program.
+Students evaluate the effectiveness of health initiatives and programs in a global context and reflect on their own capacity to act.

-Area of Study 1: Health and wellbeing in a global context Area of Study 2: Health and sustainable development goals
+Area of Study 1: Gobal health and human development

+Area of Study 2: Health and the Sustainable Development Goals
-None.

 Accelerated students must generally demonstrate successful completion of Units 1 and 2.